AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

   It's typical, though, that the headers of nested chains, alone, are not sufficient: additional data is required.
   For example, in an \emph{Ethereum 2} beacon block, each shard has a header size of 280 B, but there is additional overhead, and a reasonable lower-bound is that each header uses a minimum of 312 B per beacon block.\footnotemark
   \par
-  In the case of \emph{Polkadot}, it is \href{https://github.com/AmarooHQ/polkadot-effective-dh/blob/5cd0f0d21ff1cd3c57d1c2af70aaf6d8ee19dc11/main.js}{measurable} that a minimum of 819 B is used in the \texttt{paraInclusion.candidateBacked} extrinsic (i.e., transaction).
+  In the case of \emph{Polkadot}, it is \href{https://github.com/AmarooHQ/polkadot-effective-dh/blob/5cd0f0d21ff1cd3c57d1c2af70aaf6d8ee19dc11/main.js}{measurable}\footnotemark{} that a typical minimum of 819 B is used in the \texttt{paraInclusion.candidateBacked} extrinsic (i.e., transaction).
   So, a lower-bound on the effective header size of a parachain is 819 B (this does not include \emph{bitfields}\footnotemark).
   \par
   In those situations, with regards to these capacity derivations, one can use the \emph{effective} header size as a replacement for the \emph{raw} header size.
 }

-\addtocounter{footnote}{-1}
+\addtocounter{footnote}{-2}
 \footnotetext{
-  The \emph{current} Ethereum 2 \href{https://github.com/ethereum/consensus-specs/blob/296f9bab81566e2a11dd0ce3de806ff191e926bb/specs/sharding/beacon-chain.md\#beaconblockbody}{sharding spec} has capacity for 2:1 attestations to shards per block (with 64 shards), but only 32 B of each attestation is dedicated to sharding.
+  As of late September 2021, the Ethereum 2 \href{https://github.com/ethereum/consensus-specs/blob/296f9bab81566e2a11dd0ce3de806ff191e926bb/specs/sharding/beacon-chain.md\#beaconblockbody}{sharding spec} has capacity for 2:1 attestations to shards per block (with 64 shards), but only 32 B of each attestation is dedicated to sharding.
   The spec also has capacity for 4:1 shard headers to shards per block.
   It seems reasonable that capacity which exists will be used within reason.
   Thus a reasonable lower-bound for the effective header-size of shards is taken via: $1\times$ headers per shard per block, $1\times$ attestations per shard per block (which do not count towards effective header-size), and $1\times$ 32 B per attestation per block.
   Shards have headers of 280 B, so the minimum effective header size is taken to be 312 B.
   (note: a required dependency of the current sharding spec is the \href{https://github.com/ethereum/consensus-specs/blob/296f9bab81566e2a11dd0ce3de806ff191e926bb/specs/merge/beacon-chain.md\#beaconblockbody}{current merge spec} and \href{https://github.com/ethereum/consensus-specs/blob/296f9bab81566e2a11dd0ce3de806ff191e926bb/specs/phase0/beacon-chain.md}{current phase0 spec}.)
+}
+\footnotetext{
+  Whilst some parachain headers exist that are smaller than 819 B, it's not really significant for this analysis (a reduction of 10% wouldn't change much).
+  We're already ignoring bitfields, and 819 B seems optimistic if we're interested in the \emph{average} parachain header size.
+  All-in-all, I guess that 819 B is a bit generous, and (ideally) all claims about existing chains in this paper err on the side of generosity.
 }
 \footnotetext{
   Bitfields is a Polkadot term -- it's a list of hundreds of signatures, totalling $> 14$ KB per block on the current Kusama testnet (October $3^{\text{rd}}$ 2021).